 It’s very good to ensure you are familiar with the device you sign in to.
-Most times we sign in through a friend’s device and forget to sign out.
+Most of the time, we sign in through a friend’s device and forget to sign out.
 The truth is, a friend might not be the bad person in the picture, but a friend has a friend.
 Do you get that?

 So ensure you sign out after each login on a device that is not yours.

-Advice: Whenever you’re using a device that isn’t yours to sign in, endeavor to use incognito mode on the browser so your credentials don’t get saved afterwards; If you signed in through the facebook app, ensure to log out and remove your account from the device.
+Advice: Whenever you’re using a device that isn’t yours to sign in, endeavor to use incognito mode on the browser so your credentials don’t get saved afterwards; If you signed in through the Facebook app, make sure to log out and remove your account from the device.

 Step 4.
 Adding three to five trusted friends (for account recovery)

-One of the precaution to take if you truly want to secure your account is to choose 3-5 friends that would assist you in case of account loss or after getting hacked.
+One of the precautions to take if you truly want to secure your account is to choose 3-5 friends that would assist you in the case of account loss or after getting hacked.